If you don’t see an answer to your question below, feel free to contact me.

 What’s the difference between ads and sponsorships?

 Advertisements on websites tend to annoy me, and I try to do unto others as I would have others do unto me.
-As such, I don’t use pop-ups or banner ads or anything like that.
-But if someone from a company I respect, or who has a product I enjoy wants to unobtrusively sponsor a post I would write anyway (which my readers can read for free), that’s a scenario I can get behind.
-It that allows good companies to support indie creatives, and I dig that.
+As such, I don’t use pop-ups or banner ads.
+But if someone from a company I respect, or who has a product I enjoy wants to unobtrusively sponsor a post I would write anyway (which my readers can read for free), that’s a scenario I can sometimes get behind.

 Wait, if you don’t display ads like a smart business person, how do you make money from your blog?